Comparison of two equivariant $\eta$-forms: Introduction

 {\bf Acknowledgments}.
-B.\ L.\ partially supported by the China Postdoctoral Science Foundation No.2017M621404 and Shanghai Key Laboratory of Pure Mathematics and Mathematical Practice.
-X.\ M.\ partially supported by NNSFC No.11528103, ANR-14-CE25-0012-01, and funded through the Institutional Strategy of the University of Cologne within the German Excellence Initiative.
+B.\ L.\ is partially supported by Science and Technology Commission of Shanghai Municipality (STCSM), grant No.18dz2271000, Natural Science Foundation of Shanghai, grant No.20ZR1416700 and NSFC No.11931007.
+X.\ M.\ is partially supported by NSFC No.11528103, No.11829102, ANR-14-CE25-0012-01, and funded through the Institutional Strategy of the University of Cologne within the German Excellence Initiative.
 Part of this work was done while the authors were visiting University of Science and Technology in China and Wuhan University.